**** updated on 27th May 2020 ****

 All you need to do to slow down or speed up video with Clipchamp is sign up for free with an email or social media account, then follow the steps below.

-Step 1: Create a new editing project
+Step 1: Open a new editing project

-Choose a unique name for your project and select the aspect ratio that works best for your video.
+Select the aspect ratio that works best for your video.
 For example, an Instagram video should be 1:1 while most YouTubers use 16:9.

 Step 2: Add video files